How to Make Your Substack Posts Perform Better

 Open rates are an indicator of how excited your readers are to get your emails, and can be a reflection of how engaged your subscribers are, as well as the quality of your headlines.

-A low average open rate means your subscribers aren’t excited to hear from you and is a sign of trouble for your newsletter.
-A lower-than-usual open rate for one email could be a reflection on the quality of your headline, or show that your subscribers aren’t interested in the topic in that email, or might be related to the time or day of sending.
+A low average open rate means your subscribers aren’t excited to hear from you.
+It’s a sign of trouble for your newsletter.
+A lower-than-usual open rate for one email could be a reflection on the quality of your headline, or show that your subscribers aren’t interested in the topic in that email, or it could be related to the time or day of the week you sent it.

 Open rate indicator: